Pieta Greaves

-Pieta Greaves (10 March 1979 – 20 April 2025) was a British archaeologist and conservator known for her work on the Staffordshire Hoard and her contributions to heritage conservation in the United Kingdom and internationally.
+Pieta Greaves (10 March 1979 – 20 April 2025) was a New Zealand born British archaeologist and conservator known for her work on the Staffordshire Hoard and her contributions to heritage conservation in the United Kingdom and internationally.

 Background

 Greaves was born on 10 March 1979.
 She undertook a BA in anthropology, geography and ancient history at the University of Auckland (2001), then going on to earn a BSc in Conservation of Objects in Museums and archaeology (2007) at Cardiff University.
 She completed a M.Sc. in architectural conservation in 2013 at Edinburgh College of Art.
 Greaves died on 20 April 2025, at the age of 46.

 Career

 Greaves was an established conservator, having worked on and led a multitude of conservation projects.
 During her career she had considerable experience with on-site work, collections within historic buildings, churches, museums, outdoor monuments and public art, working in the UK and abroad.

 Greaves served as a senior conservator at AOC Archaeology, working on the conservation of a tenth-century Viking boat burial discovered in 2011 at Swordle Bay, Ardnamurchan, Scotland.

 One of the most high-profile projects for which Greaves was responsible was the Staffordshire Hoard, where she was Conservation Coordinator, responsible for delivering the conservation program, ongoing public engagement, and gallery installations.
 Greaves' work with the hoard also contributed to a range of research and knowledge creation about the Anglo-Saxon past and under her leadership the hoard conservation team won the Pilgrim Trust Award for Conservation (2015 Icon Awards) and the Archaeological Institute of America Conservation Management Award (2014).

 In 2016, Greaves established "Drakon Heritage and Conservation" with Jenni Butterworth, providing a range of services in archaeology, project management and in Greaves' case, in object conservation treatments.